Open Source Judaism: Sharing Torah in Rabbinic Judaism

 Torah was given over dimus parrhesia in a maqom hefker (a place belonging to no one).
-For had it been given in the Land of Israel, they would have had cause to say to the nations of the world, “you have no share in it.”
-Thus was it given dimus parrhesia, in a place belonging to no one: “Let all who wish to receive it, come and receive it!”
+For had it been given in the Land of Israel, they would have had cause to say to the nations of the world, “you have no share in it.” ["it" being Torah] Thus was it given dimus parrhesia, in a place belonging to no one: “Let all who wish to receive it, come and receive it!”
 Why was the Torah not given in the land of Israel?
 In order that the peoples of the world should not have the excuse for saying: `Because it was given in Israel's land, therefore we have not accepted it.
 Another reason: To avoid causing dissension among the tribes [of Israel].
 Else one might have said: In my land the Torah was given.
 And the other might have said: In my land the Torah was given.
 Therefore, the Torah was given in the Midbar (wilderness), dimus parrhesia, in a place belonging to no one.
 To three things the Torah is likened: to the Midbar (wilderness), to fire, and to water.
 This is to tell you that just as these three things are free to all who come into the world, so also are the words of the Torah free to all who come into the world.

 Moreover, the place in which the story of the Torah's revelation occurred becomes analogous to the personal virtue that a student and teacher of Torah must cultivate in oneself.
 In the midrashic work, Bamidbar Rabbah (1:7), an exegesis based on the phonetic similarities between the name Sinai, and the word she'eino meaning "that is not," is offered: